MiteyDrill/Create-Purdue-Global-University-Title-Page/README.md

 How to Use
 -------------------

-run the script 'python p.py'
+Run the script 'python p.py' using a command client OR click the `create_doc.sh` file if you can open up the file in a bash client (I use Git Bash).

 Required information will be prompted.